/* Scenario metadata

 You turn right, climb, orbit east of the field.
 Seven minutes later you're re-sequenced back onto the arrival and re-assigned a dot.

 The dots are spaced so this works.
-You are at 150 AGL over the pink dot as the Cub is turning off, and you still have a long glide to your own dot.
+You are at 150 AGL crossing the threshold as he turns off, and you still have a glide ahead of you to your own dot.

 <<goto "Dec6_Final">>You are on final for runway 36L, <<print $assignedDot>> dot.
 Gear down, flaps thirty.
 Airspeed 80 KIAS, trimmed.
 The runway is under you, a red-and-white band of pavement and painted numerals.